-You will be required to have a 30 minute consultation to discuss the results with Jarrod.
-During this consultation, Jarrod will understand your presenting health complaints and provide a thorough interpretation of the results.
+You will be required to have a 30 minute consultation to discuss the results with your practitioner.
+During this consultation, your practitioner will understand your presenting health complaints and provide a thorough interpretation of the results.

 To order an extensive thyroid and iodine loading test please contact our clinic.

-It is recommended to have an initial appointment with Jarrod prior to ordering any testing to determine the right level of testing required.
+It is recommended to have an initial appointment with a practitioner prior to ordering any testing to determine the right level of testing required.
 There may be different or additional testing that is recommended based on your presenting symptoms and health concerns.